patching...

 Kent State College of Public Health asking residents to pitch in and fill a grocery bag

-Volunteers dropped a few thousand empty grocery bags at homes throughout Kent today as part of a food drive for Kent Social Services by Kent State University's College of Public Health.
+Volunteers dropped a few thousand empty grocery bags at homes throughout Kent today as part of for Kent Social Services by 's College of Public Health.

 The bags are empty because the food drive is asking residents to fill the bags with non-perishable items.
 Volunteers running the food drive will come pick up the bags between noon and 6 p.m.
 Saturday, March 31, provided they are visible from the street.